 If outside air is leaking through your window and into your home, making your living space less comfortable, causing your heating or cooling system to work harder and driving up your energy bills, you need a window thermal seal repair.
 This averages around $255, with most homeowners paying between $210 and $300.

 If condensation forms between the panes in your double-pane or triple-pane window, you’ll likely need the window seal repaired or a pane restored.
 This repair typically costs around $140, or anywhere between $100 and $200, depending on the size and type of window.

 A simple cracked window pane will cost around $200 to repair, but you could pay as little as $100 or up to $500 or more, depending on the size of the pane.

 A broken window will typically cost around $375 to fix.
-The window size, the type of glass and any additional glass coatings — like Low-E glass treatment — could cause your price to climb by $175 to $525 or more.
+The window size, the glass type and any additional glass coatings — like Low-E glass treatment — could cause your price to climb by $175 to $525 or more.
 Custom-shaped window glass for windows of a non-standard size could easily total over $1,000.

 Repairing a window leak normally costs about $130, although any additional damage to the surrounding area could drive up your price.
 If you just need a simple re-caulking, you’ll likely pay around $75 per window.

 Repairing damaged or faulty home window flashing involves removing the entire window, so the costs range from $300 up to $575 or more.
 The average price for this service is about $430, but your cost could be higher if there is associated water damage.
 Window installation after any water damage is fixed is included in the $430 average.

 A window balance repair is one of the simplest issues to fix, and you’ll likely pay around $50 for the service.
 Prices can range from $25 to $100, depending on the company and the window.

 Sash cord is another easy fix, totaling around $40 to repair on average.
 Your price could fall anywhere between $25 and $85.